 - Miscellaneous expenses (bus fares, painkillers etc)

-Compensation amounts for fall at work injuries
+Compensation amounts for injuries after a fall

 There are guidelines issued by the courts for solicitors, but it’s impossible to say exactly how much you can expect as all cases vary.
 Some example values are listed in the table below for common fall injury claims, these are excluding special damages: